 The big master bedroom reveal!
 I know I know I know, we’ve been living in the house 6 months and I still have not posted anything resembling a reveal of the rooms besides when it was empty and we first moved in!
 I’m sorry guys, you are allowed to throw tomatoes at me.
 The truth is I’m just not an interior designer so making the rooms pretty for pictures really stresses me out.
 I don’t feel like I am any good at dressing rooms up at all but I guess this is how I learn!
 The other big thing that’s stopped me from really posting the reveals is that the rooms really aren’t “DONE” yet.
 But, like every blogger would tell me, they will never be done lol.
 So, without further delay let’s take a trip down memory lane and see how far we’ve come!

 Just check out that linoleum!
 If you look close you can see that there is an incredible amount of dead bugs on the floor, yes this was the longest abandoned and creepiest part of the whole house.
-It started where my grandparents were in the this room and my aunt and mom were in the other room but as they grew up my grandparents moved downstairs and this became my aunt’s bedroom.
+It started where my my and aunt were in the this room and my grandparents were in the other room but as they grew up my grandparents moved downstairs and this became my aunt’s bedroom.
 So, when she moved out, it pretty much never had anyone in it again and that was forty years ago!
 When we began our big renovation this is where we started gutting and I will never forget shoveling the ancient, filthy, absolutely horrible insulation, plaster and lath down the staircase!
 I was NEVER dirtier then I was that day!
 Hard to believe that under all of that were gorgeous hard wood floors!
 (Stay tuned for my next post devoted entirely to refinishing all of the floors throughout the whole house.)

 It is almost hard to believe its the same room!